schepal/delta_hedge/README.md

 # Deribit Delta-Hedger
-**Disclaimer: This tool is only for demonstration purposes and is not meant for production use.
+**Disclaimer: This tool is only for demonstration purposes and is not financial advice.
 Use at your own risk.**

-A rebalancing tool to delta-hedge a portfolio of options based on a threshold.
+A rebalancing tool to delta-hedge a portfolio of cryptocurrency options on Deribit Exchange.
+The portfolio delta is calculated every 30 seconds and automatically rebalances in the case a chosen delta threshold level is breached.
+In this case, the portfolio is delta-hedged using the chosen asset’s perpetual futures contract on Deribit.

+## Overview

+Delta-hedging is a technique which removes a trader’s exposure to directional moves in the underlying asset.
+Traders who delta-hedge their portfolios are not concerned about the ***price*** of an asset going up or down, rather their focus is on how the ***volatility*** of an asset changes based on their option position.

+If a trader were to identify a mis-pricing of volatility for a particular option, they can buy or sell the option and then delta-hedge this position to remove any price exposure.
+Many volatility traders constantly monitor their portfolio delta and rebalance accordingly when the exposure becomes too large.

 ## Example
+In the example below, the script is setup to delta-hedge Bitcoin (BTC) options and rebalance the portfolio in the case the delta exceeds +/- 10%.
 ``` python
 >>> import delta_hedge
 >>> api_id = "replace_this_with_id" # replace your `api_id` in the quotes